Chair - Professor Laura McAllister

 Laura McAllister is Professor of Governance at the University of

-PhD in politics.
-Laura was a member of the Richard Commission on
+Laura was a member of the Richard Commission on the Powers and

-University of Technology, Brisbane, Australia and the China
+Brisbane, Australia and the China National School of

 A former Wales football international and national team captain

-with 24 caps, Laura is currently Chair of Sport Wales.
-Laura is a
+with 24 caps, Laura is Chair of Sport Wales (formerly the Sports

-Laura holds honorary degrees from the Universities of Bangor and
+Council.
+Laura holds honorary degrees from the Universities of

 Vice - Chair - Adele Baumgardt